-- a. sufficient additional in-school instructional time for the acquisition of phonemic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension, - b. if necessary and if funding is available, tutorial instruction after regular school hours, on Saturdays, and during summer; however, such instruction may not be counted toward the one-hundred-eighty-day or one-thousand-eighty-hour school year required in Section 1-109 of this title, and - c. assessments identified for diagnostic purposes and periodic monitoring to measure the acquisition of reading skills including, but not limited to, phonemic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension, as identified in the student's program of reading instruction, - d. high-quality instructional materials grounded in scientifically based reading research, and - e. a means of providing every family of a student in prekindergarten, kindergarten, and first, second, and third grade access to free online evidence-based literacy instruction resources to support the student's literacy development at home.
+- a. sufficient additional in-school instructional time for the acquisition of phonemic awareness, phonics, reading fluency, vocabulary, encoding, writing, and comprehension, - b. if necessary and if funding is available, tutorial instruction after regular school hours, on Saturdays, and during summer; however, such instruction may not be counted toward the one-hundred-eighty-day or one-thousand-eighty-hour school year required in Section 1-109 of this title, and - c. assessments identified for diagnostic purposes and periodic monitoring to measure the acquisition of reading skills including, but not limited to, phonemic awareness, phonics, reading fluency, vocabulary, encoding, writing, and comprehension, as identified in the student's program of reading instruction, and - d. high-quality instructional materials grounded in scientifically based reading research. - 2.
+A student enrolled in kindergarten or first or, second grades, or third grade who has been assessed as provided for in subsection B of this section and found not to be meeting grade-level targets in reading, exhibits a deficiency in reading at any time based on the screening instrument administered pursuant to 1 subsection A of this section shall be entitled to supplemental 2 instructional services and supports in reading until the student is 3 determined by the results of a screening instrument to be meeting 4 5 grade-level targets in reading receive an individual reading intervention plan no later than thirty (30) days after the 6 7 identification of the deficiency in reading.
+The reading intervention plan shall be provided in addition to core reading 8 9 instruction that is provided to all students.
+The reading intervention plan shall: 10 describe the research-based reading intervention 11 a.
+12 services the student will receive to remedy the deficiency in reading, 13 provide explicit and systematic instruction in 14 b. phonemic awareness, phonics, reading fluency, 15 vocabulary, encoding, writing, and comprehension, as 16 applicable, 17 c. monitor the reading progress of each student's reading skills throughout the school year and adjust instruction according to the student's needs, and d. continue until the student is determined to be meeting grade-level targets in reading based on data from screening instruments and a multi-tiered system of supports.

-- 2. A student enrolled in kindergarten or first er, second, grades or third grade who has been assessed as provided for in subsection B of this section and found not to be meeting grade level targets in reading, exhibits a deficiency in reading at any time based on the screening instrument administered pursuant to subsection A of this section shall be entitled to supplemental instructional services and supports in reading until the student is determined by the results of a screening instrument to be meeting grade level targets in reading receive an individual reading intervention plan no later than thirty (30) days after the identification of the deficiency in reading.
-The reading intervention plan shall be provided in addition to core reading instruction that is provided to all students.
-The reading intervention plan shall: - a. describe the research-based reading intervention services the student will receive to remedy the deficiency in reading, - b. provide explicit and systematic instruction in phonological awareness, decoding, fluency, vocabulary, and comprehension, as applicable,
+3. The program of reading instruction intervention plan for each student identified with a deficiency in reading shall be developed by a Student Reading Proficiency Team and shall include supplemental instructional services and supports.
+Each team shall be composed of:

-- skills throughout the school year and adjust instruction according to the student's needs, and - d. continue until the student is determined to be meeting grade-level targets in reading based on screening instruments administered pursuant to subsection A of this section or assessments identified for diagnostic purposes and periodic monitoring pursuant to subparagraph c of paragraph 1 of this subsection. - 3.
-The program of reading instruction intervention plan for each student identified with a deficiency in reading shall be developed by a Student Reading Proficiency Team and shall include supplemental instructional services and supports.
-Each team shall be composed of: - a. the parent or legal guardian of the student, - b. the teacher assigned to the student who had responsibility for reading instruction in that academic year, - c. a teacher who is responsible for reading instruction and is assigned to teach in the next grade level of the student, and - d. a certified reading specialist, if one is available. - 4.
+- a. the parent or legal guardian of the student, - b. the teacher assigned to the student who had responsibility for reading instruction in that academic year, - c. a teacher who is responsible for reading instruction and is assigned to teach in the next grade level of the student, and - d. a certified reading specialist, if one is available. - 4.
 A school district shall notify the parent or legal guardian of any student in kindergarten or first, second, or third grade who exhibits a deficiency in reading at any time based on the screening instrument administered pursuant to subsection A of this section.